RobertTalbert/discretecs/MTH 325 Grading.md

     * Earned at least 75% of possible credit on Concept Quizzes.
     * Passed 5/9 Level 1 learning modules.
 + If a student earns an F in the course, it means at least one of the following:
-    * The student did not pass the Getting Started module.
+    * The student did not pass the Getting Started module, OR
-    * The student did not pass the Tech Competency module.
+    * The student did not pass the Tech Competency module, OR
-    * The student passed four or fewer of the nine Level 1 learning modules.
+    * The student passed four or fewer of the nine Level 1 learning modules, OR
-    * The student earned less than 75% of possible credit on Concept Quizzes.
+    * The student earned less than 75% of possible credit on Concept Quizzes, OR
     * The student completed fewer than 50% of the Guided Practice with a 2/2 score.